Sach Pass Trek Guide 2022: History, Highlights, Best Time and Itinerary

-Sach Pass Trek located at an elevation of 4,500 metres, serves as a bridge between Pangi Valley and Chamba, and is part of one of Himachal Pradesh’s historic trading routes.
+Sach Pass, at an elevation of 4,500 meters, serves as a bridge between Pangi Valley and Chamba and is part of one of Himachal Pradesh’s historic trading routes.

 The ‘Sach Pass’ or ‘Sar Pass’ journey, which takes you through landscapes brimming with babbling rivers, luscious woods, glittering streams, quaint little hamlets, and spectacular fruit orchards, is one of Himachal’s most beautiful treks.
 The Sach Pass walk, one of Himachal’s oldest pathways, was once used by villagers to pass from Chamba to the snow-bound Pangi Valley and vice versa.
 It has preserved its enchanting allure even now.